EndPointCorp/end-point-blog/2015/11/04/favourite-unix-command-line-tools.html.md

 We can do lot with comma and braces to make our life easier when we are performing some operations, lets see few usages

-- Rename and backup operations with comma &amp; braces operator
+- Rename and backup operations with comma & braces operator
-- Pattern matching with comma &amp; braces operator
+- Pattern matching with comma & braces operator
 - Rename and backup (prefixing name) operations on long file names

 To backup the httpd.conf to httpd.conf.bak